|

 Conservation and management measures |

-application in Italy and Slovenia.
-These two Member States can only introduce
+has direct application in Italy and Slovenia.
+These two Member States can only

-more restrictive norms in order to improve marine resources protection without
+introduce more restrictive norms in order to improve marine resources protection

 -